aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 There are times when you need to manipulate or modify charts in designer template files.
 Aspose.Cells fully supports manipulating designer chart contents and elements.
 The data, chart contents, background image, and formatting can be preserved with accuracy.

 ### **Manipulating Designer Charts in Template Files**
-To manipulate designer charts in template files, use the chart-related API.
-For example, you may use the Worksheet.charts property to get the existing charts collection in the template file.
+To manipulate designer charts in template files, use the chart‑related API.
+For example, you may use the `Worksheet.charts` property to get the existing charts collection in the template file.

 #### **Creating a Chart**
 The following example shows how to create a pyramid chart.
 We will manipulate this chart later on.